Bookmark & Share

 The normal for the estimated glomerular filtration rate (eGFR) with a single kidney is between 50 and 70 milliliters per minute per 1.73 meters squared.
 Hence, your eGFR would appear to be normal for someone with a single kidney.

 I am concerned that my kidney specialist has stated that my GFR is less important than the Creatinine level.
 I have one kidney and it was at 80 functionality a year ago.
 Now the blood work shows, GFR at 47 and Creatinine level was 1.5.
 I’m really concerned that I need to seek a second opinion.
 I’m curious as to how you feel about this.

-Normal estimated glomerular filtration rate (eGFR) for someone with a single kidney is usually within the range of 50 to 60 milliliters per minute per 1.73 meters squared.
-It is true, that with aging, the eGFR may decline over a … Continue reading →
+A normal estimated glomerular filtration rate (eGFR) for a single kidney is going to be somewhere in the range of 50 to 70 milliliters per minute per 1.73 meters squared.
+You have had one kidney removed and so your testing … Continue reading →